Workaround for the Slow Open / Save Dialog Box Problem in OS X Mavericks

 The modified /etc/auto_master file should now look like this, the #/net has been highlighted:

-Now hit Control+O to save the file, then Control+X to exit out of the nano text editor and return back to the command line.
+Now hit Control+O followed by return to save the file, then Control+X to exit out of the nano text editor and return back to the command line.

 Now you must flush the automount cache, so type the following command string: